 On 25th July 1922, Mauretania eclipsed her pre-war transatlantic speed record with an average speed above 26 knots.
 Mauretania had, like all of the Cunard Express Liners, converted to burn oil which had aided in her improved speed.

 Mauretania was paired with Aquitania and Berengaria (the former German Liner Imperator) as a three ship service.
 Cunard was quick to re-establish their place on the North Atlantic and for nearly a decade, the three liners enjoyed unrivalled dominance.

 However by the 1930’s, Mauretania was starting to show her age.
 She was eclipsed in speed by Germany’s Bremen in 1929 and from there on her days were numbered.
 The ageing ship was uneconomical and facing financial difficulties (due to the Great Depression), Cunard opted to send the ship cruising.

 Painted white, the ship failed as a cruise ship.
 She was, after all, designed for the North Atlantic.
-Un-air conditioned and with vast areas of second and tourist class, the ship was too costly to operate and too uncomfortable to attract cruise passengers.
+Not air-conditioned and with vast areas of second and tourist class, the ship was very costly to operate and too uncomfortable to attract cruise passengers.